ronak66/EEG-Workflow-System/docs/blocks.md

 To define a block we need to specify the inputs, outputs, properties, and the execution function.

 The execution function may use the inputs and the properties to perform some operation and produce a single visualization and multiple outputs variables.
-The visualization” Previous Output” can be used to see intermediate results.
-The outputs (Operand3) can then be forwarded as input to another block.
+The outputs can then be forwarded as input to another block.

 ## Create New Custom Blocks